Academic Departments and Programs

 The currency, variety, and depth of courses in this discipline allow students to develop a sound understanding of how the social world works, and how this knowledge can be applied to a diversity of pursuits.

-The Sociology Department offers 3- and 4-year BA programmes.
+The Sociology Department offers 3-year BA, 4-year BA, and Honours degree programmes.
 A student whose major lies in a different area may still study Sociology as an elective.
 Courses in Sociology complement such areas as Politics, History, Psychology, Education, Criminal Justice, Women's and Gender Studies, and Environmental Studies.
 Some interdisciplinary majors also require certain Sociology courses as part of their programmes.

 An undergraduate degree in Sociology enables one to pursue a variety of vocations in areas such as social welfare, criminal justice, government, research, industrial relations, and administration.
 Provincial and federal government offices hire a large number of persons with a Sociology background.
 For those who wish to proceed to studies at the graduate level, a career in university teaching and research is also an option.